 Teams – Abaana Uganda provides opportunities for people to come on short–term teams to Uganda to engage in activities related to Abaana’s work with vulnerable children.
 Please refer to the main Abaana UK website pages if you are based outside of Uganda and interested in joining the work on such a team – you are most welcome.

-Choir – Abaana has sent two children’s choirs to UK and Ireland, in 2017 and[GO1] 2019, with plans to send a third in 2022.
+Choir – Abaana has sent three children’s choirs to UK and Ireland, in 2017, 2019 and 2024.
 The 4–month tours showcase the work Abaana does in low–income communities and give an opportunity for current and potential sponsors to connect with Uganda through song, dance and testimony.
+Over 1,500 new sponsors have signed up to support children’s education because of these choir tours.

 Guesthouse